-Slow cooking (S Setting)
+Slow cooking

-- Make sure that frozen foods are thoroughly THAWED before cooking. - Do not slow cook joints of meat or poultry weighing more than 21⁄2kg / 41⁄2lb. - Preheat the oven to 170°C and cook for 30 minutes, then adjust the oven control to S (slow cook setting) for the remainder of the cooking time. - Slow cooking times will be about 3 times as long as conventional cooking times. - Do not open the oven door unnecessarily during slow cooking, as this will result in heat loss at low temperatures. - Always use dishes with tightly fitting lids.
+- Make sure that frozen foods are thoroughly THAWED before cooking. - Do not slow cook joints of meat or poultry weighing more than 21⁄2kg / 41⁄2lb. - For roasting joints of meat or poultry, and for pot roasts preheat the oven to 160°C and cook for 30 minutes, then adjust the oven control to the 110°C 120°C (slow setting) for the remainder of the cooking time. - Slow cooking times will be about 3 times as long as conventional cooking times. - Do not open the oven door unnecessarily during slow cooking, as this will result in heat loss at low temperatures. - Always use dishes with tightly fitting lids.
 To rectify badly fitting lids, place foil over the dish underneath the lid.